 For more like Where the Crawdads Sing:

-- Host a Where the Crawdads Sing book club with these ideas from my friends at Beyond the Bookends.
+- Host a Where the Crawdads Sing book club with these fun ideas.

 - Check out more of Reese Witherspoon's book club picks (this list includes my personal recommendations.